Cumulative stats (All positions)

 New England Patriots

-Patricia has spent his entire 11 year NFL coaching career with the New England Patriots.
-In 2004 he was hired as a coaching assistant and has been there ever since.
+Patricia has spent his entire 14-year NFL coaching career with the New England Patriots.
+In 2004 he was hired as a coaching assistant.
 His NFL career was an immediate success with the win of Super Bowl XXXIX, the Patriots third title in four seasons.
-In 2005 Patricia aided Dante Scarnecchia as the assistant offensive line coach in a season where the injury riddled running back corps ran 1,388 yards in 395 carries.
-In 2006 he flipped to defense, and for the next five years he would coach the team’s linebackers.
+In 2005 Patricia aided Dante Scarnecchia as the assistant offensive line coach in a season where the running back group overcame injuries and ran 1,388 yards in 395 carries.
+In 2006 he flipped to defense, and for the next five years he coached the team’s linebackers.

 |2016 New England Patriots||Defensive Coordinator||14-2-0||3-0|